synthetica-ai/wine-quality-api/README.md

     4. '/api/getBottomDensityWines -> 10 least density wines

 # Hints:
-   You DON'T have to create any table.
-Just connect to the database, create the models, recources and schemas needed for the exercise
+   You DON'T have to create any table or database.
+Just run and connect to the database given, create the models, recources and schemas needed for the exercise

 # Tips:
    Sqlalchemy works on top of a python driver for the respective database.
 For the PostgreSQL you need a python driver to be installed in your python environment.
 The most popular is the psycopg2